 A first for Cairns as Indian women innovators network with local Indigenous business women

-Cairns has hosted a unique networking opportunity involving 10 female innovators from India and key First Nations business women from the Cairns community.
+Cairns is set to host a unique networking opportunity involving 10 female innovators from India and key business women from the local Indigenous community.

-This event was part of a wider project aiming to enhance cross-cultural employability and a global entrepreneurial mindset of both Queensland entrepreneurs and Indian women entrepreneurs.
+This event is part of a wider project aiming to enhance cross-cultural employability and a global entrepreneurial mindset of both Queensland entrepreneurs and Indian women entrepreneurs.

-It also addressed capacity-building in the field of social business.
+It also addresses capacity-building in the field of social business.